magentabusiness/magentabusiness.github.io/docs/trendz/connect-thingsboard.md

 **Business Entity** - Definition of a group of Devices or Assets with same Device Type/Asset Type.
 Each Business Entity has:

-- **Criteria** - General properties that define how Devices/Assets fetched from the ThingsBoard
+- **Criteria** - General properties that define how Devices/Assets fetched from the IoT Hub
 - **Business Entity Field** - Represent field that is used during building visualizations.
 Field contains data type, label and query parameters used during fetching data from The thingsBoard.
 Here is a list of supported fields:
     - Entity Name - the name of the Device or Asset
     - Owner - who own device (administrator/customer)
     - Attribute
     - Telemetry
 - **Relations** - configured relations between Business Entities and their properties.
-Trendz Relations represent ThingsBoard relations between Devices and Assets
+Trendz Relations represent IoT Hub relations between Devices and Assets

 ### First Topology discovery

 After the first sign-in user should perform initial Topology Discovery.
-During this process, Trendz will analyze all Devices/Assets available in the ThingsBoard, their attributes/telemetry and all relations between them.
+During this process, Trendz will analyze all Devices/Assets available in the IoT Hub, their attributes/telemetry and all relations between them.
 As a result, Trendz will extract and save the collection of Business Entities.
 You can view and modify them on the `Settings` page.

 ![image](https://img.thingsboard.io/trendz/first-discovery.png)